Tei-Pancake/Satelite/README.md

 # ✨ Features

-The device can monitor:
+**The device can monitor:**

-🌡️ Temperature
+🌡️ -Temperature

-💧 Humidity
+💧 -Humidity

-🔐 Motion (Technically it detects presence using a PIR sensor, but "motion detection" is easier to understand.)
+🔐 -Motion (Technically it detects presence using a PIR sensor, but "motion detection" is easier to understand.)

 ![Guardian Satellite](Images/satellite.jpg)